chechelnitskd/chechelnitskd.github.io/_pages/about.md

 - Here is a link to my [curriculum vitae](https://chechelnitskd.github.io/Chechelnitsky_CV_2024.pdf).

 # Interests

-I am broadly interested in natural language processing, human-computer interaction, and **computational social justice**.
+- I am broadly interested in **computational social science**, natural language processing, and human-computer interaction.

-I am especially interested in how we can use **decolonial computing** techniques as part of algorithmic audits and qualitative analyses to expose and combat the **systematic and systemic social biases** prevalent in language models.
+- I am especially interested in how we can use **decolonial computing** methods such an ethnographically informed algorithmic auditing and community-centered design to expose and combat the **systematic and systemic social biases** prevalent in language models.
+- As an aspiring researcher, I am constantly looking to expand my knowledge and learn more about recent developments in the fields of linguistics, computer science, cognitive science, and sociology.
+Currently as part of my Ph.D. coursework, I am developing practical skills in multimodal machine learning and information retrieval techniques.

 # Highlights
+- (Oct.
+2024) Celebrated my **25th** birthday 🥳!
 - (Aug.
 2024) I moved to Pittsburgh to begin my PhD!

 # Prior Experience

-I was recently a research assistant for [Nikola Banovic](https://www.nikolabanovic.net/) and [Nel Escher](https://kescher.github.io/cool-zone/) in the [Computational HCI Lab](https://x.com/comphcilab) at the University of Michigan.
+- I was recently a research assistant for [Nikola Banovic](https://www.nikolabanovic.net/) and [Nel Escher](https://kescher.github.io/cool-zone/) in the [Computational HCI Lab](https://x.com/comphcilab) at the University of Michigan.
 I was also formerly a [SULI Intern](https://science.osti.gov/wdts/suli) at Argonne National Laboratory and a [DSI Summer Lab RA](https://datascience.uchicago.edu/education/summerlab/) at the University of Chicago Data Science Institute.
+- Prior to this, I was an undergrad at [Macalester College](https://www.macalester.edu/) (Go Scots!) where I majored in Linguistics.
+Alongside my coursework, I also completed an Honor's Project titled: [Don’t Beep At Me: Using Google Maps APIs to Reduce Driving Anxiety](https://digitalcommons.macalester.edu/mathcs_honors/69/).
+- And finally before all of this, I graduated high school from [Irondale High School](https://irondale.mvpschools.org/) (Go Knights!) in New Brighton, Minnesota where I organized and hosted the school's inagural [NACLO](https://naclo.org/) competition.

 # Contact Me